 - Jessica Tucker, Polk County Attorney’s Office, Midland Building

 Students must qualify under Iowa Supreme Court Rule 31.15 for in-court student practice before participating in the program.
 Rule 31.15 requires students to be part of a law school approved program and have completed one-half of their law school credits.
-Because Evidence is a required course in the student’s second year, virtually all participating students have completed Evidence before embarking on an internship.
+Because Evidence is a required course in the student’s second year, virtually all participating students have completed Law 113 (Evidence) before embarking on an internship.
+Law 236, (Criminal Procedure I) is also a prerequisite.